Advertisements

 ASUU strike: Follow court order first, the FG instructs professors

-In response to inquiries from reporters on the sidelines of the 77th UNGA and the official launch of the Nigeria Integrated National Financing Framework Report, Minister of Labor and Employment Senator offered the advice (NIFF).
+In response to inquiries from reporters on the sidelines of the 77th UNGA and the official launch of the Nigeria Integrated National Financing Framework Report, Minister of Labor and Employment Senator Chris Ngige offered the advice (NIFF).

 ASUU was ordered by the industrial court on Wednesday to cease its continuing nationwide strike while the Federal Government’s lawsuit is being adjudicated.